Philadelphia Discrimination Defense Lawyers

-The Philadelphia employment law defense attorneys at Sidney L. Gold & Associates understand how costly and time consuming it can be to defend against a discrimination claim.
+The Philadelphia employment law defense lawyers at Sidney L. Gold & Associates understand how costly and time consuming it can be to defend against a discrimination claim.
 When employees feel that they have been refused an interview or a job, been denied a promotion, or have been terminated from a job because of their race, sex, age, religion, or disability and they file a discrimination claim with the Equal Employment Opportunity Commission (EEOC).
 An employer has no choice but to provide the best defense against the discrimination claim possible.
 Investigation, mediation, and possible litigation can make an employer’s defense a very prolonged and expensive venture.

 The best way to avoid discrimination claims is to prevent them through ethical yet cautious employment policies and procedures.
 Our Pennsylvania and New Jersey employment defense attorneys in Philadelphia provide expert knowledge and experience in all phases of the employment process.
-Beginning with the interview stage and moving through the employment relationship and termination, our team of employment defense attorneys will ensure that your interests are protected against discrimination claims.
-When a discrimination claim is filed against an employer, however, our experienced, knowledgeable Philadelphia employment defense attorneys are equipped to provide skilled legal representation in all phases of the litigation.
-Our New Jersey employment law attorneys are extremely knowledgeable and experienced with the New Jersey Law Against Discrimination and have represented countless employees and employers in employment law and discrimination cases in New Jersey.
+Beginning with the interview stage and moving through the employment relationship and termination, our team of employment defense lawyers will ensure that your interests are protected against discrimination claims.
+When a discrimination claim is filed against an employer, however, our experienced, knowledgeable Philadelphia employment defense lawyers are equipped to provide skilled legal representation in all phases of the litigation.
+Our New Jersey employment lawyers are extremely knowledgeable and experienced with the New Jersey Law Against Discrimination and have represented countless employees and employers in employment law and discrimination cases in New Jersey.

 Prevention of Discrimination Claims Proves Best Defense

 Under the Civil Rights Act of 1964, it is unlawful for an employer to discriminate against an individual because of their age, sex, race, religion, or disability.
 An employer with more than 15 employees is responsible to provide equal employment opportunities to all individuals who meet the criteria for a position in their company.
 If an employee feels that they were treated unfairly and file a discrimination claim, it is up to you to prove that you acted within proper and lawful procedures.
-If an employer is in doubt about any policy, action or planned action that might result in a discrimination claim, it is best to consult with a discrimination defense attorney, such as one of the PA employment lawyers at Sidney L. Gold & Associates in Philadelphia.
-Our highly skilled and knowledgeable New Jersey employment attorneys will help you consider several factors in the prevention of discrimination claims:
+If an employer is in doubt about any policy, action or planned action that might result in a discrimination claim, it is best to consult with a discrimination defense lawyer, such as one of the PA employment lawyers at Sidney L. Gold & Associates in Philadelphia.
+Our highly skilled and knowledgeable New Jersey employment lawyers will help you consider several factors in the prevention of discrimination claims:

 - Policies and Procedures: All executive and administrative employees need to fully understand your company policies on discrimination, and your procedures for carrying out your policies.
 Lower level employees must also have a clear perspective on the company’s policies and procedures on discrimination.
 These should be posted throughout the company and readily available to all employees.